code-warrior/web-dev-env-config-files/README.md

 **Note**: If step 2 doesn’t work, visit the [Oh my BASH! site](https://ohmybash.nntoan.com/).

-**Note**: The Mac version of the CLI install is now done.
+**Note**: The Mac version of your CLI configuration is now complete.
 Please proceed to the next section.

 ### Install The Color Theme and Bash Environment (Windows)
 **Burden**: *~5 minutes*